AlexaYuqinD/MS-E252_Case_Study/README.md

 The user can also change the unfixed parameters to see how the decision changes.

-(Note that with the given data and parameters, the value of data we cal- culated is 0 for all of our models.
+(Note that with the given data and parameters, the value of data we calculated is 0 for all of our models.
 Models with nearly perfect performance will generate different results.)

 **4. Data available, Spores available**

-When both data and spores are available, the user should first choose a prediction model from logistic regression, random forest and neural net- works for the data to be trained on.
+When both data and spores are available, the user should first choose a prediction model from logistic regression, random forest and neural networks for the data to be trained on.

 Then, they can upload input data file with the name "input data.csv".
 In the submitted files, we provide an example of input data file.
 The user